The Evolution of Sharks: 400 Million Years of Survival

 By learning how sharks survived past challenges, we can better predict how they might respond to current environmental pressures.
 Public awareness and conservation efforts benefit from this knowledge, helping to secure a future for these iconic animals.

-The story of sharks is one of endurance, adaptation, and extraordinary survival.
+The story of the evolution of sharks is one of endurance, adaptation, and extraordinary survival.
 From their first appearance in the Devonian seas to their modern role as apex predators, sharks have continuously evolved to meet the demands of a changing world.
 Their fossil history, biological innovations, and ability to survive multiple extinctions make them one of nature’s greatest success stories.
 Understanding their past is not only fascinating but essential for ensuring their continued presence in our oceans for generations to come.